rpd123/chess-robot/README.md

 The RPi or PC is connected to the Arduino by a USB A/B cable (printer cable).
 Or alternatively via Bluetooth (not BLE), using an HC-05 Bluetooth module.

+Version 1 only:
+pip install pillow
+On RPi install fswebcam, aplay and espeak